Move from fact to creativity. Teach explicitly first. Help students move through application, creativity, and synthesis to personalize their learning.

 I incorporate inquiry based learning frequently in my classroom.
 For example, I often start class with a guiding question that sets up the learning goal for the day.
 In a recent introductory acting class, I asked my students what they thought memorization was.
 The range of responses allowed us to construct a mutually understood definition of memorization; together we discovered that there was a range of demonstrated ability that may count as memorization from the robotic recitation to the elegant prosody of a practiced performance.
 A second example of my inquiry based instruction rests in the heart of my content.
 Theatre is often about possibilities.
 Imagination and creative approaches to the content are required.
-Throughout my 13 years of teaching theatre, I have found that students demonstrate more learning when the responsibility for creation rests in their hands.
+Throughout my years of teaching and leading in schools, I have found that students demonstrate more learning when the responsibility for creation rests in their hands.